nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The CSV file must have header with the exact required order {"Name", "Email", "Telegram", "Tags", "Github", "Assignments", "WeeksPresent"} (Case-insensitive).
 * The CSV file must contain information about at least 1 person.
-* The data fields for Name, Email, Telegram, Github is compulsory.
+* The data fields for Name, Email, Telegram, GitHub is compulsory.
   * Do note that each of these field have their own restrictions.
 These are defined in the [(add command)](#adding-a-person-add)
   * Do note that @ is a special character in Excel formula.
 Hence, if editing in Excel, please input "'@TELEGRAM" instead of "@TELEGRAM".
+Please refer to [known issues](#known-issues) for more details.

 * Tags format: enclose tag in square brackets ("[tag]").
 If a person has multiple tags, separate the tags within the same entry with commas. (e.g."[tag1],[tag2],[tag3].....")